vmware-archive/gemfire-greenplum-examples/basic/README.md

         $ scripts/stopAll.sh
 ```

-This example is a simple demonstration for Gemfire-Greenplum connector.
+This example is a simple demonstration for GemFire-Greenplum connector.